xaronnn/eft-drop/README.md

 # Escapew From Tarkov Server Dropper
-Drop server when u die and you will get your inventory back again.
+Drop server when u die and you will get your inventory back again. (no ban risk.)

 # 🏃‍♀️ Running